microsoft/tensile-perf/packages/react/README.md

 ### ES modules

 The [test runner](../runner/README.md) loads all Javascript test files as ES modules meaning all files under test must be loadable in a browsers as native ES modules.
-Because there are many bundlers and transpilers available (or maybe you write code as native ESM!), `stress-test` doesn't prescribe how you get your code into this format.
+Because there are many bundlers and transpilers available (or maybe you write code as native ESM!), `tensile` doesn't prescribe how you get your code into this format.

 Webpack is a popular bundler in the React world that supports exporting ESM via the experimental [`outputModule`](https://webpack.js.org/configuration/experiments/#experimentsoutputmodule) configuration option.